 Preferably, select scene contents of various video complexities in terms of texture, motion and depth.
 In fact, to evaluate the impact of the scene content on results, it is important to select original test sequences of different depth levels as well as natural and synthetic ones.

 [Editor’s note: Further studies required on threshold values.
-6.4 Discrepancies between left and right images
+6.4 Discrepancies between left and right images]

 In stereo 3D systems, a binocular 3D image is formed by presenting the left and right image to their respective eye.
 If discrepancies arise between these two images, they can cause psychophysical stress, and in some cases 3D viewing can fail.
 For example, when shooting and displaying stereoscopic 3DTV programmes, there may be geometrical, optical, electrical or temporal asymmetries, such as size inconsistency, vertical shift, rotation error, and luminance or color levels between the left and right images.
 For the production of natural scene contents using two independent video cameras, the main issue is to guarantee the views asymmetries are under perceptual limits.
-Table 1 illustrates visibility thresholds obtained from subjective experiments using an impairment scale and for a viewing distance of 4.5 times the display height [1].
+Table 1 illustrates visibility thresholds obtained from subjective experiments using an impairment scale and for a viewing distance of 4.5 times the display height [b-Wei].

+Table 1: Visibility Thresholds Related to Left and Right View Asymmetries